dclelland/CXSwipeNavigation/README.md

 ### Todo:

-- Reimplement CXSwipeNavigationController in a way that makes better sue of CXSwipeGestureRecognizer's new features
+- Reimplement CXSwipeNavigationController in a way that makes better use of CXSwipeGestureRecognizer's new features
+- Add example project